markpmlim/CubemapUnwrap/Readme.md

 **Demo 2: Crossmap2**

 Instead of using a kernel function, a pair of vertex-fragment shader functions is used.
 A kernel function can compute the colours of a small rectangular grid of pixels in parallel.
-When a  pair of vertex-fragment functions is used, the fragment function is called whenever the colour of each pixel needs to be computed.
+When a  pair of vertex-fragment functions is used, the fragment function is called for every pixel whose colour needs to be computed.

 <br />